-Boston About Results ("BAR") is the City's performance management and evaluation program.
-BAR aims to create a sustainable and reliable performance management system which captures the core functions of City departments and citywide strategic goals, assists in the decision-making process, identifies areas of improvement, and effectively communicates performance results to a broad range of stakeholders.
-Using performance management as its foundation, BAR encourages organizational changes and operational improvements that increase the effectiveness and productivity of City departments.
+The City's performance management and evaluation program aims to create a sustainable and reliable system to captures the core functions of City departments and citywide strategic goals, assist in the decision-making process, identify areas of improvement, and effectively communicate performance results to a broad range of stakeholders.

+Using performance management as its foundation, the program encourages organizational changes and operational improvements that increase the effectiveness and productivity of City departments.
 The program does this by providing reliable, objective, and independent information and reports to City managers about department performance and operations.